dead-claudia/loadtest/README.md

 I primarily developed this on Linux via WSL 2 and have run it on a pure Linux box, so that's where it's most stable.

-Additionally, automated testing is performed on the following platforms, using GitHub Actions:

-- Linux
-- MacOS
-- Windows (note: integration tests haven't been ported over yet)
+A best effort is also made to make it run on macOS and Windows, but I can't make any guarantees about its stability.

+Automated testing is performed using GitHub Actions across Linux, macOS, and Windows, though testing on Windows is incomplete, so things may be broken there.

 ## Building